open-AIMS/ereefs-documentation/README.md

 S3 is used as a file storage while MongoDB is used as the system database, holding information shared across multiple components, e.g. `Job` definitions or `Task` status.
-AWS Batch is used for scheduling and processing single `Tasks` while Amazon CloudWatch triggers the [DownloadManager](https://github.com/open-AIMS/ereefs-download-manager) on a regular basis (via the download-request SNS topic) and pushes notifications (**JJ: to SNS?**) when an AWS Batch job either starts processing or finishes.
+AWS Batch is used for scheduling and processing single `Tasks` while Amazon CloudWatch triggers the [DownloadManager](https://github.com/open-AIMS/ereefs-download-manager) on a regular basis (via the SNS topic) and pushes notifications (**JJ: to SNS?**) when an AWS Batch job either starts processing or finishes.
 Furthermore, Amazon CloudWatch is set up to push a message to SNS when an Amazon Spot Instance is going to be terminated.
 For managing `Jobs`, `Tasks` and `Extraction-Requests`, administrators can use the `AdminTool`. **JJ: where can I find out more about the AdminTool?
 I can't see it in the Repositories section.** It has a JS user interface which communicates with Amazon API Gateway to process tasks (e.g. `approve-job`).